Roll Forming Blog

 • Looks

-Metal roll formed profiles can be created using various materials.
+Metal roll forming profiles can be created using various materials.
 Here’s a look at some common materials used by metal roll forming companies:

 • Carbon/Alloyed Steel